Partial permutation and alternating sign matrix polytopes: Partial alternating sign matrix polytopes

-Note that if there are no inner edge labels, then $X$ is already a partial alternating sign matrix.
-If there exists $i$ or $j$ such that $\hat{X}_{i,n+1}$ or $\hat{X}_{m+1,j}$ is inner, begin constructing the trail at the adjacent boundary edge.
-If no such $i$ or $j$ exist, start the trail on any vertex, say $\hat{X}_{ij}$ adjacent to an edge with inner label.
-By (\ref{eq:rc}), at least one of $c_{(i\pm 1,j)}, r_{(i,j \pm 1)}$ is also inner, so we may begin forming a trail by moving through edges with inner labels.
+If there exists $i$ or $j$ such that boundary edge label $r_{i,n}$ or $c_{m,j}$ is strictly between $0$ and $1$, begin constructing the trail at the adjacent boundary vertex.
+If no such $i$ or $j$ exist, start the trail on any vertex, say $(i,j)$ adjacent to an edge with label strictly between $0$ and $1$.
+By (\ref{eq:rc}), at least one other adjacent edge label is also strictly between $0$ and $1$, so we may begin forming a trail by moving through edges with labels strictly between $0$ and $1$.
 From the starting point, construct the trail as follows.
-Go along a row or column from the starting point along edges with inner labels.
-Continue in this manner until either (1) you reach a vertex adjacent to an edge that was previously in the trail, or (2) you reach a new boundary edge.
+Go along a row or column from the starting vertex along edges with labels strictly between $0$ and $1$.
+Continue in this manner until either (1) you reach a vertex adjacent to an edge that was previously in the trail, or (2) you reach a new boundary vertex.
 If (1), then the part of the trail constructed between the first and second time you reached that vertex will be a simple cycle.
 That is, we cut off any part that was constructed before the first time that vertex was reached.
-If (2), then the starting point for the trail must have been a boundary edge, since there is at least one boundary vertex with inner label.
+If (2), then the starting point for the trail must have been a boundary vertex, since there exists at least one boundary edge with label strictly between $0$ and $1$.
 Thus our trail is actually a path.

-Label the corners of the path or cycle (not the boundary vertices) alternately $(+)$ and $(-)$.
-Set $\ell^+$ equal to the largest number that we could subtract from the $(-)$ entries and add to the $(+)$ entries while still satisfying (\ref{eq:pasmpoly1}) - (\ref{eq:pasmpoly2}).
-Construct a matrix $X^+$ by subtracting and adding in this way. $X^+$ is a matrix which stills satisfies (\ref{eq:pasmpoly1}) - (\ref{eq:pasmpoly2}) and which has least one more non-inner edge label than $X$.
+Label the corner vertices of the path or cycle (not the boundary vertices) alternately $(+)$ and $(-)$.
+Set $\ell^+$ equal to the largest positive number that we could subtract from the entries of $X$ corresponding to the $(-)$ vertices and add to the entries of $X$ corresponding to the $(+)$ vertices while still satisfying (\ref{eq:pasmpoly1}) and (\ref{eq:pasmpoly2}).
+Such an $\ell^+$ exists since the path or cycle was constructed such that the edge labels in $\hat{X}$ are strictly between $0$ and $1$.
+This means, the corresponding partial sums of $X$ are also strictly between $0$ and $1$.
+Construct a matrix $X^+$ by subtracting and adding $\ell^+$ to the specified entries of $X$ in this way and leaving all other entries fixed. $X^+$ is a matrix which stills satisfies (\ref{eq:pasmpoly1}) and (\ref{eq:pasmpoly2}) and which has least one more partial row or column sum equal to $0$ or $1$ than $X$ does.